pharmer/docs/docs/guides/packet/credentials/README.md

 You need to have Project ID and API Key

 ## Project ID
-From [packet](https://app.packet.net), Select `Project Settings`, You'll find the `Project ID` there.
+From [packet](https://app.packet.net), select `Project Settings`.
+You'll find the `Project ID` there.

 ## API key
-From [packet](https://app.packet.net), Select your profile icon, Then Select `API Keys`.
-Then add new API key or use any existing one.
+From [packet](https://app.packet.net), select your profile icon, then select `API Keys`.
+Create a new API key or use any existing one.

 ## Create Credential
 From command line, run